Kudankulam Nuclear Power Plant

 Kudankulam Nuclear Power Plant (or Kudankulam NPP or KKNPP) is the largest nuclear power station in India, situated in Kudankulam in the Tirunelveli district of the southern Indian state of Tamil Nadu.
 Construction on the plant began on 31 March 2002, but faced several delays due to opposition from local fishermen.
 KKNPP is scheduled to have six VVER-1000 reactors built in collaboration with Atomstroyexport, the Russian state company and Nuclear Power Corporation of India Limited (NPCIL), with an installed capacity of 6,000 MW of electricity.

 Unit 1 was synchronized with the southern power grid on 22 October 2013 and since then, has been generating electricity at its warranted limit of 1,000 MW.

-The original cost of the two units was ₹ 13,171 crore, but it was later revised to ₹ 17,270 crore.
-The cost was revised again to ₹22,462 crore ($4.76 billion in USD 2001) in 2014 due to increased expenses related to Interest During Construction (IDC), labor costs, operational expenses, and the deployment of Russian specialists at Kudankulam.

-Russia advanced a credit of ₹ 6,416 crore (US$0.97 billion) for both the units.
-Unit 2 attained criticality on 10 July 2016 and was synchronized with the electricity grid on August 29 of the same year.